smariaa/Flutter-login-UI/README.md

 # Flutter Login UI

-Simple Login and Register User Interface (UI) created using flutter.
+Simple User Interface (UI) for Login and Register screens created using flutter.

 ---